Sheaves on the alcoves and modular representations I: Introduction

 This article is the first in a series of articles that are meant to introduce and study a new category that encodes the simple rational characters of a reductive algebraic group in characteristics above the Coxeter number.
 This category is ``combinatorial'' in the sense that it is defined in terms of the underlying root system without reference to the group itself.

 The following should give the reader a first idea on the nature of this category.
 Let $R$ be a root system and denote by $\CA$ the associated set of (affine) alcoves.
 This set carries a partial order (sometimes called the {\em generic Bruhat order} or the {\em Bruhat order at $-\infty$}) and we obtain a topology on $\CA$ with the order ideals as open sets.
+Note that the group $\DZ R$ acts on $\CA$ by translating alcoves.
 Now fix a field $k$ that satisfies the GKM-property with respect to $R$ (i.e., the characteristic is not $2$ and not $3$ if $R$ contains a component of type $G_2$).
 Denote by $S$ the symmetric algebra over the $k$-vector space associated with the coweight lattice of $R$.
-The action of the finite Weyl group on the set of $\DZ R$-orbits in $\CA$ gives rise to a commutative $S$-algebra $\CZ$, which is non-canonically isomorphic to what is called the {\em structure algebra} of $R$.
+The action of the finite Weyl group on the set of $\DZ R$-orbits in $\CA$ gives rise to a commutative $S$-algebra $\CZ=\CZ_k$.

 The category that we are proposing is a full subcategory of the category of sheaves\footnote{(in the most ordinary sense)} of $\CZ$-modules on the topological space $\CA$.
 We denote it by $\bS$.
 Apart from some minor technical assumptions there are two main properties that we stipulate on objects in $\bS$.
 The first is the following.
 Let $x$ be a $\DZ R$-orbit in $\CA$ and let $\SM$ be a presheaf of $\CZ$-modules on $\CA$.
 There are two constructions, associated with $x$, that we can perform on $\SM$.
 One is algebraic, the other topological.
 By the definition of the structure algebra, the $\DZ R$-orbit $x$ in $\CA$ gives rise to a $\CZ$-module homomorphism $\CZ\to\CZ^x$, where $\CZ^x$ is free as an $S$-module of (graded) rank $1$.
 We obtain the presheaf $\SM^x$ of $\CZ$-modules on $\CA$ by composing $\SM$ with the functor $\CZ^x\otimes_{\CZ}\cdot$.
 On the other hand, as $x$ is a subset of $\CA$, we can consider the inclusion $i_x\colon x\to\CA$ and we obtain a natural morphism $\SM^x\to i_{x\ast}i_x^\ast\SM^x$.
 We say that $\SM$ {\em satisfies the support condition} if this is an isomorphism for all $\DZ R$-orbits $x$ in $\CA$.